-A few of our current cases include the following:
+A few of CREJ’s current cases include the following:

 - PACE (Property Assessed Clean Energy) (real estate fraud)

-We have filed two class actions involving the “PACE” program, which advertises the ability to finance energy efficient home improvements through a “government program.”
-Our putative classes include thousands of low-income homeowners at risk of losing their homes because they cannot afford PACE financing made with no consumer protections.
+We have filed two class actions involving the “PACE” program, which advertises the ability to get home improvements to make homes more energy efficient, through a “government program.”
+However, the program has no effective consumer protection requirements and, as a result, many individuals are lured into financing agreements without any determination that they will be able to afford the payments.
+Thousands of low-income homeowners are at risk of losing their homes because their property taxes have skyrocketed to repay the financing.
 The cases are currently pending in LA Superior Court in the Complex Department.

 - In re Bail Litigation (bail reform, price-fixing and collusion in the bail industry)

-We are co-counsel in a federal anti-trust case against the bail industry in California, as represented by the bail sureties and some of the largest bail bond storefront companies.
-The case is pending in the United States District Court for the Northern District of California.
+We are co-counsel in a federal anti-trust case against the bail industry in California, as represented by the bail sureties and some of the largest bail bond storefront companies, that alleges conspiracy to fix the price of bail premiums at 10%.
+This case is pending in the United States District Court for the Northern District of California.

 - Puente v.
 City of Phoenix et al., (constitutional rights of anti-Trump protesters)

-We are co-counsel in a federal lawsuit that has been certified as a class action on behalf of at least 6,000 anti-Trump protesters who were violently dispersed without warning by the Phoenix Police Department in violation of their First, Fourth, and Fourteenth Amendment Rights.
-The case is pending in the United States District Court for the District of Arizona.
+We are class co-counsel in a federal lawsuit that has been certified as a class action on behalf of at least 6,000 anti-Trump protesters who were violently dispersed without warning by the Phoenix Police Department in violation of their First, Fourth, and Fourteenth Amendment Rights.
+The class has been certified, the parties are awaiting rulings on dispositive motions and will next prepare for trial in the United States District Court for the District of Arizona.

-- Sampson v.
-City of Los Angeles et al., (unconstitutional property seizures)
+- Rodriguez v.
+City of Los Angeles (settlement implementation)